-The following report outlines key elements of the associated benefits and then provides a recommendation for staging efforts to see the integration of a rail based system in Bhutan, namely:
+The following report outlines key elements of the associated benefits and then provides a recommendation for staging efforts to see the integration of a rail based system in Bhutan, as listed below and shown in the following figure.

-- 1. Detailed Rail Feasibility Study, - 2.
+- 1. Detailed rail feasibility study, - 2.
 Encourage zero-emissions taxis (while discouraging private vehicles), - 3.
 Support walking, cycling and traditional forms, - 4.
-Light and Heavy Rail Construction, - 5.
-Discouraging Car Use, - 6.
+Light and heavy rail construction, - 5.
+Discouraging car use, - 6.
 Enhancing the existing bus system (based on rail routing), - 7.
-Cable Cars and Monorail (as steep terrain distributers in an integrated rail network), - 8.
-Opening of the First Stage of the Rail System.
+Cable cars and monorail (as steep terrain distributers in an integrated rail network), - 8.
+Opening of the first stage of the rail system.